ELECTRONICA-2501/OA/README.md

 ## Web App Project + Demo

-The Virtual Office Web application is build with React and Node.js on the client side, while also using simple-peer API to facilitate the WebRTC connection between users.
-The application utilizes Node.js on the client side to enhance performance and interactivity, while Socket.IO powers the server side, providing real-time bidirectional communication to support user movements on the gameboard.
+The Virtual Office Web application is a web app that allows users on a 2D board to video chat with each other.
+This app is supposed to simulate the feeling of being at a virtual office for remote workers.
+This app was built using React and Node.js on the client side, while also using simple-peer API to facilitate the WebRTC connection between users.
+Socket.IO powers the server side, providing real-time bidirectional communication to support user movements on the gameboard.

 ## This app Was Built With: